fre3dm4n/fuzztruction-net/README.md

 ### **Troubleshooting**
 If the fuzzer terminates with an error, there are multiple ways to assist your debugging efforts.

-- Passing `--show-output` to `fuzztruction` allows you to observe stdout/stderr of the generator and the consumer if they are not used for passing or reading data from each other.
+- Passing `--log-output` to `fuzztruction` causes stdout/stderr of the generator and the consumer if they are not used for passing or reading data from each other to be written into files in the working directory.
 - Setting AFL_DEBUG in the `env` section of the `sink` in the `YAML` config can give you a more detailed output regarding the consumer.
 - Executing the generator and consumer using the same flags as in the config file might reveal any typo in the command line used to execute the application.
 In the case of using `LD_PRELOAD`, double check the provided paths.